raghupalash/PFSD/Class/Unit 1/datastructures.md

 ---

+## Introduction

+Welcome, everyone, to today's lecture on working with fundamental data structures in Python.
+We'll be delving into the versatile world of strings, lists, sets, tuples, and dictionaries.
+These structures are the building blocks of many Python programs, and understanding how to manipulate them effectively is crucial for any aspiring Python programmer.

 ## Strings

 Strings are sequences of characters, enclosed within single, double, or triple quotes.
 Let's start by exploring common operations and built-in functions for strings: